Usage data dashboard and overage calculations

 For example:

-The platform counts the standard export A every time the customer adds it, which makes three (3) exports.
-Totally: three (3) exports.
+The platform counts the standard export A every time you add it, which makes up three (3) exports.

 Main exports